 - Advocacy and support, to name a few.

-While many memberships require annual dues, the available benefits far exceed the financial commitment required by the professional organizations.
-Exercise science and kinesiology professionals have these organizations to consider –
+While many memberships require annual dues, the available benefits far exceed the financial commitment required by professional organizations.
+Professionals have the below organizations to consider.

-The AKA was established to promote and enhance the profession of kinesiology.
-It offers a variety of professional benefits to its members, including access to publications, events and services, and a comprehensive career center.
+The AKA promotes and enhances the kinesiology occupation.
+It offers a variety of professional benefits to its members, including access to publications, events, and services and a comprehensive career center.
 The AKA offers a variety of levels of members and offers several awards to deserving recipients.

 The American Kinesiotherapy Association